telerik/xamarin-forms-docs/installation-and-deployment/telerik-nuget-server.md

     1. Use the email address in the place of username
     2. Make sure any special characters are escaped (see *Handling Special Characters in Password* below)
     3. Click "Save"
-6. If you are using the old v2 NuGet server, make sure the URL does not have a trailing slash.
+6. Make sure the URL does not have a trailing slash.
 It must be only be `https://nuget.telerik.com/nuget`

-Now you can reopen Visual Studio and access the Telerik NuGet server.
+7. Reopen Visual Studio and access the Telerik NuGet server.

-#### Handling Special Characters in Password
+### Handling Special Characters in Password

 If your password contains a special character, those characters need to be escaped or it may fail authentication resulting in *Error 401 login failure* from the NuGet server.
 A common character that needs to be escaped is the ampersand `&`, but it can be as unique as the section character `§`.
 There are two ways to handle this.